hyperledger/indy-hipe/text/credential-exchange-message-family/README.md

 * `comment` -- a field that provide some human readable information about this Credential Offer.
 * attachment `libindy-presentation` -- actual presentation for presentation request, represented by base64-encoded json.
+* attachment `presentation-request-preview` -- preview of presentation request that prover is willing to fullfil.
+Used for negotiation purposes.

 #### Presentation Reject
 This message can be sent by any side of the conversation to finish credential issuance without any proof provided.
 Schema: